Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Introduction

-\item Given a set $\os$ composed by two non-perpendicular lines through the origin, we show that computing and maintaining the boundary of $\oht$ during a complete rotation for $\theta\in [0,2\pi)$ can be done in $O(\frac{n}{\Theta}\log n)$ time and $O(\frac{n}{\Theta})$ space, where $\Theta$ is the smallest aperture angle of the sectors defined by the two lines (Corollary~\ref{coro:2directions}).
+\item Given a set $\os$ consisting of two \emph{non-perpendicular} lines through the origin, we show that computing and maintaining the boundary of $\oht$ during a complete rotation for $\theta\in [0,2\pi)$ can be done in $O(\frac{n}{\Theta}\log n)$ time and $O(\frac{n}{\Theta})$ space, where $\Theta$ is the smallest angle of the sectors defined by the two lines (Corollary~\ref{coro:2directions}).

 \item Given a set $\os$ of $k$ lines such that $\Theta\ge\frac{\pi}{2}$, we provide an algorithm to compute $\oht$ with minimum (or maximum) area over all $\theta\in [0,2\pi)$ in $O(kn\log n)$ time and $O(kn)$ space (Theorem~\ref{teorem_4_1}). \end{itemize}